Ask A Vet Online......

 symptoms that really need you to ask a vet for help face to face,

-refusal to eat/drink for 12 hours or more (if there are also any of the other symptoms above, don't wait the 12 hours!)
+- Total refusal to eat/drink for 12 hours or more (if there are other symptoms of illness, don't wait 12 hours, get your pup/dog to a vet immediately)

 In short - if you're in doubt about whether or not it could be serious,